 - Guiding “employees through a set of questions designed to uncover competing commitments.

 - Having “employees examine these commitments to determine the underlying assumptions at their core.”

-- Employees starting “the process of changing their behavior.”
+- Employees start “the process of changing their behavior.”

 It’s fairly straightforward.
 But, it will take time to go through this process.
 Ultimately, it will be worth the investment since it will help drive successful change.

-We all have those off-days when you wake-up and don’t feel like doing squat.
-As a consequence, you’re going to anything but your essential work for the day.
-When feel like this is occurring, regain your motivation by visualizing your long-term goals, practice positive self-talk, and establish a reward-based system.
+We all have those off-days when you wake up and don’t feel like doing squat.
+As a consequence, you’re going to do anything but your essential work for the day.
+When feel like this is occurring, regain your motivation by visualizing your long-term goals, practicing positive self-talk, and establishing a reward-based system.